 As this decade ends, we must keep our eye on the next-gen of technology.
-Each of these five tech sectors are in their infancy and are nowhere near their true potential.
+Each of these five tech sectors is in their infancy and are nowhere near their true potential.
 Take a moment to examine the trends that will be shaping and evolving our world for years to come.

 1) What Can 5G Do?